llm-bible/llm-bible.github.io/_publications/im2024generalization.markdown

 ---
 layout: publication
-title: "On The Generalization Of Preference Learning With DPO"
+title: On The Generalization Of Preference Learning With DPO
 authors: Im Shawn, Li Yixuan
 conference: "Arxiv"
 year: 2024